magma/magma/docs/readmes/lte/GTPU_Extension_Header.md

 The GTP-U header is a variable length header whose minimum length is 8 bytes.
 There are three flags that are used to signal the presence of additional optional fields: the PN flag, the S flag and the E flag.
 The PN flag is used to signal the presence of N-PDU Numbers.
 The S flag is used to signal the presence of the GTP Sequence Number field.
 The E flag is used to signal the presence of the Extension Header field.

 Extension Header flag (E): This flag indicates the presence of the Next Extension Header field.
-When it is set to '0', the Next Extension Header field is not present.
+When it is set to '0', the Next Extension Header field is notpresent.
 When it is set to '1', the Next Extension Header field is present.
+For support kernel based GTP tunnel implementation, patched into OVS.

 ## GTP-U Extension Header